 Yes!
-You may select any dermatologist in our network who is licensed to practice in your state.
-If you are currently seeing a dermatologist and they are on our network, you may select that physician — or pick someone new.
-If you choose "no preference," you will be treated by the next available provider.
+You may select any online dermatologist in our network who is licensed to practice in your state.
+If you are currently seeing a dermatologist and they are on our network, you may select that doctor — or pick someone new.
+If you choose "no preference," you will be treated by the next available dermatologist.

-An online visit with a doctor on DermatologistOnCall will ask for much of the same information needed for an in-office appointment.
-You will need to answer questions about your current medical history, to indicate your doctor and pharmacy preferences, and to submit photos of the affected area.
+Your online dermatologist will need much of the same information needed for an in-office appointment.
+Our online portal will prompt you to answer questions about your current medical history, to indicate your dematologist and pharmacy preferences, and to submit photos of the affected area.

 Yes!
 If your doctor determines your condition will benefit from a prescribed medication, it will be included in your treatment plan.
 The order will be sent to the pharmacy of your choice.

 It depends on the state where you live and its regulations.
 Our system will let you know if this is required and will provide you with instructions on how to do the video call to complete your online visit.
 Video calls are only available in states in which they are required.
 You will still need to provide all medical information through the online portal, including uploading photos of the affected area.

 DermatologistOnCall adheres to the national patient information security standards found in both HIPAA and HITECH regulations, including sharing information with any accepted insurance providers.
 Your photos, personal and medical information, video chat, or diagnosis will never be made public.

 Your online dermatologist will typically respond within 24 hours.
 If you select a specific dermatologist, they may not be available to provide treatment immediately.
 If that's the case, you may choose another provider or wait for your preferred doctor to respond.
 Our providers respond to all visits within three business days.